itscomputers/itscomputers.github.io/_entries/archimedes-cattle-problem.md

 In 1965, mathematicians Williams, German, and Zarnke at the University of Waterloo used an IBM 7040 and an IBM 1620 to compute the full solution.
 It took 7:49 hours.
-They published the methods in the MAthematics of Computation.
+They published their methods in the Mathematics of Computation.
 The number itself was deposited in the unpublished mathematical tables of the journal.